CMB2/CMB2/readme.txt

 * [CMB Field Type: Sorter](https://wordpress.org/plugins/cmb-field-type-sorter/): This plugin gives you two CMB field types based on the Sorter script.

 ##### Other Helpful Resources
-* [Taxonomy_MetaData](https://github.com/jtsternberg/Taxonomy_MetaData#to-use-taxonomy_metadata-with-custom-metaboxes-and-fields): WordPress Helper Class for saving pseudo-metadata for taxonomy terms.
-Includes an extended class for using CMB to generate the actual form fields.
-* [CMB2 Taxonomy](https://github.com/jcchavezs/cmb2-taxonomy) from [jcchavezs](https://github.com/jcchavezs/): Similar to Taxonomy_MetaData, but uses a custom table for taxonomy term meta storage.
 * [WordPress Shortcode Button](https://github.com/jtsternberg/Shortcode_Button): Uses CMB2 fields to generate fields for shortcode input modals.
 * [WDS-Simple-Page-Builder](https://github.com/WebDevStudios/WDS-Simple-Page-Builder): Uses existing template parts in the currently-active theme to build a customized page with rearrangeable elements.
 Built with CMB2.
 * [CMB2 Example Theme](https://github.com/WebDevStudios/CMB2-Example-Theme): Demonstrate how to include CMB2 in your theme, as well as some cool tips and tricks.